Chicken Seekh Kabab: Easy Pakistani Recipe

 Chicken Seekh Kabab

-This delicious finger food often makes an appearance as an appetiser of the Pakistani food spread.
-Alongside, you have dipping sauce such as mint yoghurt chutney or spicy tomato chutney
+This delicious finger food often appears as an appetiser for the spread of Pakistani food.
+You can also have dipping sauces such as mint yogurt chutney or spicy tomato chutney.ย

 In my household, chicken seekh kabab is much loved as the substitute for sausages.